 The Person and Work of the Holy Spirit

 We believe that the Holy Spirit is the Divine Person who convicts the world of sin; that He alone brings new life to those who are spiritually dead; that He places all believers into the one true church, which is the Body of Christ, that He indwells them permanently, seals them unto the day of redemption, and bestows spiritual gifts upon them.

 We believe that man was created in the image and likeness of God, in innocence and without sin.
-But in Adam’s sin the race fell, inherited the guilt of his sin, a sinful nature, becoming spiritually dead and alienated from God so that man is a sinner both by nature and choice.
+But in Adam’s sin the race fell, inheriting a sinful nature, becoming spiritually dead and alienated from God so that man is a sinner both by nature and choice.
 Man, of himself, is incapable of remedying his lost and depraved condition.